+⊹ GPA Applicants should have maintained an undergraduate grade- point average of 3.0 on a 4.0 scale, particularly in English courses.
 Undergraduate Major Applicants must have an undergraduate degree appropriate to the specialization they will follow.
-For the specialization in Literature, they must have a minimum of 24 hours in English (excluding freshman composition).

-Recommendations Applicants must submit two letters of recommendation.

-Statement of Purpose Applicants must submit a written statement of approximately 250 words that identifies a proposed area of study, reasons for undertaking graduate study in this area, relevant work experience, and future career plans.
-Writing Sample Applicants must submit a writing sample: a 7- to 15page paper written for an upper-level course in an appropriate area of study.
+For the specialization in Literature, they must have a minimum of 24 hours in English (excluding first-year composition).
+Recommendations Applicants must submit two letters of recommendation Statement of Purpose Applicants must submit a written statement of approximately 250 words that identifies a proposed area of study, reasons for undertaking graduate study in this area, relevant work experience, and future career plans.
+Writing Sample Applicants must submit a writing sample: a 7- to 15- page paper written for an upper-level course in an appropriate area of study.

-The GRE Exam is not required, but students who have taken the exam are encouraged to submit their scores as part of their application.
+The GRE Exam is not required but students who have GRE scores are encouraged to submit them.